Bunbury Cricket Champions

-Rew and Thomas play their club cricket locally for Taunton St Andrews while Sharland plays for Taunton Deane.
+James and George play their club cricket locally for Taunton St Andrews while Charlie plays for Taunton Deane.

-Phil Lewis, Director of Sport at King’s College said: “It is no surprise to see Charlie, George and James helping the South West to dominate this year’s Bunbury Festival.
+Our Director of Sport, Phil Lewis, said: “It is no surprise to see Charlie, George and James helping the South West to dominate this year’s Bunbury Festival.
 We have known about these three players for a long time as they all came through our prep school, King’s Hall.”

 Return to News Articles